M/I Homes, Inc. research snapshot

 Fundamental monitor

-Track net orders, cancellation rate, homes closed, average closing price, homebuilding gross margin, SG&A ratio, finished lot inventory, cash flow, debt to total capital, and management commentary on land spend, incentives, and market conditions.
+Track new contracts, cancellation rate, homes delivered, average closing price, homebuilding gross margin, SG&A ratio, backlog units and value, finished lot inventory, land purchases and development, cash flow, homebuilding debt to capital, buyback pace, and management commentary on mortgage rate buydowns, incentives, and market conditions.

-Reduce confidence if order growth relies on increasing incentives while gross margins and cash flow deteriorate.
+Reduce confidence if order growth relies on increasing mortgage rate buydowns while gross margins and cash flow deteriorate.
 If you are building trading strategies, try the Pineify AI Trading Strategy Builder or Pine Script strategy generator.

 Investment research summary